oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} <a name="arg">Function Dispatch</a>
 In order to invoke a function on the device you must call one of the CommandListEncodeDispatch* functions for a command list.
-The most basic version of these is ${x}CommandListEncodeDispatchFunction which takes a command list, function, dispatch arguments, and an optional synchronization event used to signal completion.
+The most basic version of these is ::${x}CommandListEncodeDispatchFunction which takes a command list, function, dispatch arguments, and an optional synchronization event used to signal completion.
 The dispatch arguments contain group dispatch dimensions.